Philadelphia Bicycle Accident Attorney

 What to Do if You’re Involved in a Bicycle Accident in Philadelphia

 At Ciccarelli Law Offices, we’ve seen too many bicycle accidents to count in the Philadelphia area.
 We are knowledgeable and experienced with the laws surrounding bicycles on the roadways, and we know how best to represent you in a bicycle accident lawsuit.
 Our lawyers can help support you in your time of need, provide sympathetic counsel, and get the medical and other compensations you deserve.
 Call us at (215) 228-0100 to schedule your free consultation with one of our attorneys.
 You can also tell us about your case by filling out a contact form online.

-Dangers of Bicycling
+Type of Bicycling Accident Injuries

 Every bicyclist deserves to feel safe on the roads, whether on the sidewalk or riding in bike lanes among cars.
 Unfortunately, a large number of drivers don’t pay enough attention at crosswalks or while making turns, placing the lives of bicyclists in danger.
 As distracted driving increases in our area, so does the number of car accidents – unfortunately, many of which involve pedestrians and bicyclists.